History of LG Twins in Timeline

 LG Twins

 The LG Twins are a professional baseball team based in Seoul, South Korea, competing in the KBO League.
-Their home stadium is Jamsil Baseball Stadium, which they share with their rival team, the Doosan Bears.
+They share Jamsil Baseball Stadium with their rivals, the Doosan Bears.
+The team is a prominent fixture in South Korean baseball.

 In 1982, the club was established as MBC Chungyong, owned by the Munhwa Broadcasting Corporation.
-The team initially played at Dongdaemun Baseball Stadium and later moved to Jamsil Baseball Stadium during the second part of the 1982 season.
+The team initially played at Dongdaemun Baseball Stadium before moving to their current home, Jamsil Baseball Stadium, during the season.

 In 1989, the franchise was acquired by the LG Corporation, leading to the team being renamed the LG Twins.